The Chinese Communist Party is attempting to spread its propaganda around the world.

-China Watch is a paid-for supplement that appears in several newspapers around the world, including the LA Times.
-It is a digest of reports from China Daily, a propaganda mouthpiece of the CCP.
+China Watch, a paid-for supplement that has appeared in several newspapers internationally, is just one more delivery system for China’s false narrative.
+It is a digest of reports from China Daily, an English-language propaganda mouthpiece of the CCP.

 According to China Watch:

-- There were no flaws and no repression during the Chinese Communist Party’s response to the coronavirus.
-In fact, the CCP’s response was brilliant.
+- There have been no flaws and no repression during the Chinese Communist Party’s response to the COVID-19 pandemic.
+In fact, the CCP’s response has been brilliant.

-- Tibetans do not live under massive state repression.
-In fact, they have enjoyed decades of development and democratic reform.
+- Tibetans do not live under a system of state control and surveillance.
+Rather, they have enjoyed decades of development and democratic reform.

-- Some two million Uyghurs are not being held in massive prison camps.
-In fact, these prisons are just training centres that offer “hope”.
+- Some two million Uyghurs are not being held in concentration camps.
+Instead, these prisons are just training centres that offer “hope.”

-The paid content in these supplements is nothing less than a deliberate attempt by the CCP to promote itself to an international audience and deflect attention from its human rights abuses.
+The content in these supplements is nothing less than a deliberate attempt by the CCP to promote itself to an international audience, and deflect attention from its human rights abuses.